Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 </pre>

 Other hooks might be necessary depending on the physical computer and encryption setups.
 For example, for USB keyboards, the hook `keyboard` needs to be added to make sure it works early in userspace.
-Also dont forget that this hook needs to be set before the `encrypt`, otherwise it will not be possible to type the passphase.
+Also don't forget that this hook needs to be set before the `encrypt`, otherwise it will not be possible to type the passphrase.

 #### (Optional) Create initial ramdisk